ssenmosip/mosip-temp-documentation/MOSIP-Data-Architecture.md

 # Data Architecture Principles

-Below principles are followed in designing the data base of MOSIP

-* All personally identifiable information like name, age, gender, address etc will be stored in an encrypted form
+* All personally identifiable information like name, age, gender, address etc and other sensitive information must be stored in an encrypted form
-* The primary key for a record will be a random number and never generated based on the record data
-* Select queries by Admin or any other user directly on the database is prohibited.
-Only application user will be able to do a select query
+* All personally identifiable information must be signed and stored along with the encrypted data
+* Database code must not have any business logic.
+For example stored procedures must not be used.
+* No business logic applied at database level other than Primary / Unique key, Not null and foreign keys must be present in the database code.
+Foreign keys are applied within the same database, if a table is referenced in another database then no FK is applied.
-* Database specific features like triggers, DB functions like sequence generators etc will not be used in MOSIP.
+* Database specific features like triggers, DB functions like sequence generators etc must not be used in MOSIP.
 This avoids vendor lock-in

-## Open Source and Vendor Neutral

-To handle vendor neutrality and open source, the following consideration are followed while designing the data model and the database design.

-+ No business logic is applied at database level: Database will be used only to store and retrieve data.
-There is no business logic applied at database level other than Primary / Unique key, Not null and foreign keys.
-Foreign keys are applied within the same database, if a table is referenced in another database then no FK is applied.

-+ No specific database features used: Features that are common across databases which are compliant with open source standards are applied.
+* Keys (primary, foreign...) must be a random number and not be generated based on the record data.
+This improves privacy
+* Direct queries on the database by a human must not be made.
+Database administrators must ensure this control during setup.

-+ All DDL, DML and DQL statements will follow ANSI standards
+* All DDL, DML and DQL statements must follow ANSI standards

-+ Metadata approach to handle complex and flexible data structures
+* Database must be setup in UTF-8 file format to support multiple languages

-+ Only following datatypes are being used
+* Only following datatypes must be used
     - Character varying
     - Timestamp
     - Date